UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

-Back in the latter years of the 1990s, Leicester City fans had often chimed up with a chant of “Bruno, Bruno,” whenever Emile Heskey featured significantly in a game.
+Back in the latter years of the 1990s, Leicester City fans had often chimed up with a chant of “Bruno, Bruno,” whenever Emile Heskey featured in a game.
 I used to think this was a complimentary reference to the muscular build of the pugilistic heavyweight warrior of the time.
 A friend who supported Leicester later corrected that assumption for me however, insisting that, rather than his physique, it was the young striker’s propensity to spend much of his time on the floor after any physical contact, no matter how slight, that provoked the comparison.
-Whether that was just a personal view or an accurate reflection of a number if Leicester fans’ attitude wasn’t clear.
+Whether that was just a personal view or an accurate reflection of a number of Leicester fans’ attitude wasn’t clear.
 It serves however as an example of how a player who spent the best part of two decades in top-level English football and accumulated 62 full England caps, found it far easier to inspire ridicule than respect.

 After progressing through the Leicester youth system, Heskey made his first team debut for the club aged 17 in a Premier League game against QPR in March 1995, whilst still a trainee.
 It would hardly be a happy time though, as the club were relegated at the end of the term, and his first professional contract was signed with a Championship club, rather than a Premier League one.
 The following season though, he would appear 30 times in the league and helped Leicester achieve promotion back to the top-tier via the play-offs.

-Liverpool manager Gérard Houllier was clearly not one of those “superficial” observers and persuaded the club to lay out a reported £11 million to take Heskey to Anfield.
+Liverpool manager Gérard Houllier was clearly not one of those “superficial” observers and persuaded the club to layout a reported £11 million to take Heskey to Anfield.
 It was a record fee for the club, illustrating the value Houllier perceived Heskey to offer.
 Such sapient opinion was justified when Heskey’s ability to lead the line and carry much of the weight was neatly dovetailed with the pace and prolific scoring ability of Michael Owen and Robbie Fowler.
 Joining in March 2000, he would complete the curtailed season with three goals in 12 appearances – very much on par for his goalscoring record.
 The following season though, with experience of the Liverpool set up under his belt, that would change dramatically as Liverpool captured three trophies.

 In February, a starting position in the League Cup Final against Birmingham City saw Heskey collect his first medal for Liverpool, following a penalty shootout victory over Birmingham City.
-The second and third would not be long in following.
+The second and third would not belong in following.
 Again, in the starting eleven, he featured in the 2-1 FA Cup Final triumph over Arsenal and then did the same in the thrilling 5-4 extra-time win over Deportivo Alavés in the UEFA Cup Final four days later.
 The season ended with the striker scoring 22 goals in all competitions across 56 appearances, including 14 in 36 league games.
 Given he was playing alongside two of the most prolific goal scorers in the history of Liverpool, it was a borderline successful haul.

 The early months of the new term would follow neatly in line.
 Both arriving in August, a Charity Shield triumph over traditional rivals Manchester United was followed by a 3-2 victory over Bayern Munich in the UEFA Super Cup.
 All of this meant that in the space of five ‘actively competitive’ months, Emile Heskey, a player who many had considered the epitome of a blunt instrument playing the position where the razor tip of a rapier is far more suitable, had played full parts in winning no less than five major finals.
 It was time to review the reasons for that ‘Bruno’ tag.

 Those who had doubted Houllier’s decision to bring in a player even the French manager had conceded was still an unfinished product were now difficult to find.
-Those tempestuous and glorious months would however be the zenith of Heskey’s time on Merseyside.
+Those glorious months would however be the zenith of Heskey’s time on Merseyside.
 He would play there until the end of the 2003-04 season, without threatening to repeat that run of glory, or goals, despite picking up another League Cup triumph – in the quaintly named guise of the Worthington Cup – in 2003.